yamaton/vscode-h2o/README.md

 ## How It Works

 * [tree-sitter](https://tree-sitter.github.io/tree-sitter/) identifies the command, subcommand, and option at the cursor.
-* The extension first looks for a command specification in its VS Code global-state cache.
+* The extension first looks for a command specification in its in-memory cache, restored from a compressed snapshot in VS Code global storage.
+This on-disk cache is regenerable and is not synchronized through Settings Sync.
 * The common curated collection is downloaded in the background when the extension activates.
 Existing cached entries are preserved unless you explicitly reload the collection.
 * For an unknown command available in the local environment, the bundled [H2O](https://github.com/yamaton/h2o) scanner runs `<command> --help`, parses the output, and caches the result.
 * Network requests and local help scans have a 10-second timeout.

+When upgrading from a version that stored command specifications in VS Code global state, the extension discards those legacy cache entries instead of migrating them.
+It then rebuilds the cache from curated data or locally scanned help output.

 ## Security